nutanix/libvfio-user/README.md

 IRQ information) and as set of callbacks which are invoked by `libvfio-user` when those regions are accessed.

+API
+===

-Currently there is one, single-threaded, application instance per device, however the application can employ any form of concurrency needed.
-In the future we plan to make libvfio-user multi-threaded.
+Currently there is one, single-threaded, library context per device, however the application can employ any form of concurrency needed.
+In the future we plan to make libvfio-user multi-thread safe.

-The library (and the protocol) are actively under development, and should not be considered a stable API or interface.
-Work is underway to integrate the protocol with `qemu` (as a client) and [SPDK](https://spdk.io) (on the server side, implementing a virtual NVMe controller).
+The library (and the protocol) are actively under development, and should not yet be considered a stable API or interface.

+The API is currently documented via the [libvfio-user header file](./include/libvfio-user.h).

 Memory Mapping the Device
 -------------------------